-We help children get back their mobility, and their confidence.
+We help children get back their mobility and their confidence.
 We understand their unique needs and fit them with easy to use and effective devices that do not hinder their normal, everyday activities.
-Whatever kind of pediatric orthotics or prosthetics your child needs, know that we will do whatever it takes to give your child the very best, most compassionate care possible.
-CONTACT US today to schedule a free consultation at any of our 5 WCBL locations.
+Whatever kind of pediatric care your child needs, we will do whatever it takes to give your child the very best, most compassionate care possible.

-Prosthetic Devices, Cranial Remolding, Scoliosis Bracing, FES for Drop Foot, Orthotic Devices and Pectus Carinatum.
-Click through the photo galleries to view the variety of custom prosthetics and orthotics available.
+Click through the photo galleries below to view the variety of custom prosthetics and orthotics available.

 It is not uncommon for babies to be born with an asymmetric head shape, or to acquire the condition as a result of sleep habits or crib placement.
 You or your child’s physician may have identified some asymmetry or flattening in your child’s head shape.
 We understand this can be alarming but do not worry as it is completely treatable.
 There are many classifications of head shapes, the most common type is plagiocephaly, sometimes called “flat head syndrome.”
 These conditions can be effectively managed through noninvasive treatment methods.